Craznov/TextSense/README.md

 .csv files        => datasets from kaggle

-TL;DR \
-why .ipynb ?\
-so i can understand each parts of the code (e.g., this part of code is for "tokenization")
+TL;DR: Use .ipynb so I can understand each part of the code (e.g., which part handles tokenization).